Burn Center - Camp Hope

 Campers will have scheduled periods of free time throughout the day, usually before and after meals.

-- No cell phones allowed.
+Cell phones are not allowed.
 We believe cell phones distract from camp activities and interfere with bonds between campers.

 Information for Parents

 Can I visit my child during camp?

-We don’t encourage visits by families during camp, but your family is invited to join us at camp on the last Saturday for Family Safety Day, which will include special activities and lunch.
-You can also bring siblings to this event.
-Please RSVP with the number of your group to (615) 349-5645.
+We don’t encourage visits by families during camp.
+You may join us for Family Safety Day on the last Saturday of camp, which includes special activities and lunch.
+You may bring siblings to this event.
+Call us at (615) 349-5645 to let us know you would like to attend and provide the number in your group.

 How can I contact my child during camp?